Jay2704/personal_portfolio/README.md

 - Created a time-based search system to retrieve logs by timestamp, facilitating quick access to historical data.
 - Developed a hashed error code dictionary linked to known issues, enabling quick identification and resolution of recurring problems.
 - Automated error code categorization, simplifying error management and improving troubleshooting efficiency.

+---

+This README now includes your recent role as a Research Assistant, detailing your contributions and responsibilities in that position.